British picture framemakers, 1600-1950

 3rd edition December 2012, researched and written by Jacob Simon (1st edition 2007, 2nd edition 2009).
-With additional entries by Lynn Roberts and Edward Town.
+Additional entries by Everleigh Bradford, Lynn Roberts and Edward Town.
 Selectively updated twice yearly; last updated January 2017.

 Format of individual entries

 Names, addresses, dates, nature of business (note 1)